davaya/openc2-jadn/jadn-v2.0.md

 This document does not specify how information values are instantiated, but for illustration purposes Table 4-3 lists programming language types that could hold collection values with the specified semantics.
-Values used as keys must be constants in order to be hashable.
+Values used as keys must be constant in order to be hashable.

 ###### Table 4-3: Example Programming Language Types
 | Semantic Type | Python Variable Type                          | Constant Type             |